patrickjamesbenson/Business-Accountability-Chart-/README.md

 streamlit run app.py
 ```

-## Deploy on Streamlit Cloud
+## Deploy
-1. Push this folder to a GitHub repo.
+- Push to GitHub and deploy on Streamlit Cloud (or run locally).
-2. Create a new Streamlit app and select `app.py` as the entry point.
+- Note on Streamlit Cloud: local file writes in `./data` persist only for the container lifetime.
-3. Set Python version >=3.10.
+  For long‑term persistence across restarts, connect external storage (S3, GDrive, DB).